comunica/Article-ISWC2023-SolidQuery/content/solid.md

 This loose coupling enables different applications to use the same data interoperably.

-Currently, data vaults are primarily file-based, and are exposed on the Web as a REST API using elements of the [Linked Data Platform (LDP) specification](spec:ldp).
+Currently, data vaults are primarily file-based, and are exposed on the Web as a REST API using elements of the [Linked Data Platform (LDP) specification](cite:cites spec:ldp).
-Directories are represented using *LDP Basic Containers*, which can contain any number of resources that correspond to RDF or non-RDF documents, or other nested basic containers.
+Directories are represented using *LDP Basic Containers*, which can contain any number of resources that correspond to RDF or non-RDF documents (via `ldp:contains` links), or other nested basic containers.
-For the remainder of this article, we will only consider the processing RDF documents within vaults.
+For the remainder of this article, we will only consider the processing of RDF documents within vaults.
 Resources within vaults can be read by sending HTTP GET requests to their URLs, with optional content negotiation to return the documents in different RDF serializations.
 If the vault supports this, resources can be modified or created using HTTP PATCH and POST requests.